What Are Normal Infant Stools?

 - By the end of the first week, your baby should be passing between 100 – 200ml daily.

-- After 6 weeks, a baby will have a wetter diaper with each urination, so a baby may have fewer wet diapers per day.
+- After six weeks, a baby will have a wetter diaper with each urination, so a baby may have fewer wet diapers per day.

 Color and Smell of the Urine

 Urine should always be pale in color and should not have a strong smell.
-A strong smelling, dark urine can be a sign of dehydration or another issue.
+Strong-smelling, dark urine can be a sign of dehydration or another issue.

 Other Urination Issues

+Formula-fed babies should have at least one bowel movement per day and be soft.
 Hard, pebble-like stools are an indication of constipation.
-See, "how to tell if my baby is constipated."
+See "how to tell if my baby is constipated."

 A baby doesn't always necessarily have diarrhea; breastfed baby stool is supposed to be loose and quite frequent.